morganpurdy/100-day-challenge/README.md

 * Work more on my portfolio site for practice
 * Try out some media queries in the css for my portfolio site so I improve my knowledge about them
 * Proceed with FreeCodeCamp Javascript lessons.
 Those have come to a halt as of late.

+## Day 36
+So I missed out on doing any coding work yesterday.
+But I am trying to make up for it by getting some stuff done from my list two days ago.
+I accomplished the first item at least.
+I worked on my portfolio site with the intention of changing the color of the list items in my navbar when I hovered over them.
+While I have not achieved that today, I did change another hover color, kind of by accident!
+At the bottom of my CSS I had an a selector that was set to "color: inherit".
+I added a couple more lines and voila!
+The social media icons at the bottom of my portfolio page now change color when hovered on.
+So that's cool, but wasn't my original intention.
+Still figuring out the list item thing!